nosovk/flowershow/content/NA/Hire/Vacancies/DevOps.md

 ## Requirements:
 Work experience: 2 or more years of work on similar position
 ## Tooling:
-git, docker, swarm, portainer, bitbucket, grafana, loki, bamboo, jira, k8s (but still we mostly use swarm).
+git, docker, swarm, portainer, bitbucket, grafana, loki, bamboo, jira, k8s (but still we mostly use swarm), bash

 ## Additional skills: